living-atlases/generator-living-atlas/generators/app/templates/README.md

 ## <%= LA_project_name %>: Ansible Inventories

-These are some generated inventories to use to set up some machines on EC2 or other cloud provider with LA software.
+These are some generated inventories to use to set up some servers on EC2 or other cloud provider with LA software.

 ### Urls of your LA node